EU-ECDC/JIACRA2019-2021/README.md

 ## Data

-The anonymised dataset used for analysis and their corresponding structure can be found in each data subfolder.
+The anonymised synthetic datasets for demonstration of the code and their corresponding structure can be found in each data subfolder.

 ## Documentation